IdiotUser/DnD/DnD/Sunset-Fortune/Compendium/Jean-Luc.md

 Seaman's trousers
 tattered blue _casaque_ (cassock).  %%why would a character choose to wear their old uniform, a uniform that stands for the complete opposite of their beliefs, everything that they oppose within their heart?
 IDK, Reclaimed iconography?
 To sullen its reputation?
 Because deep down he is not sure he made the right choice, that he, in a small way, still wishes to return to a state of innocent naivety about his culture?
 Because it looks cool?%%
 _Baudrier_ (Baldric) with accompanying double scabbard.
-A Frankish denier on a necklace %%For emergency grog, a memento and holdover of his piracy days, of which he is unlikely to spent without due course.%% is [Missing his right hand](3.10.7_20230722%20Commotion%20at%20Candlekeep#Log).
+A [Frankish](Valériar) denier on a necklace %%For emergency grog, a memento and holdover of his piracy days, of which he is unlikely to spent without due course.%% is [Missing his right hand](3.10.7_20230722%20Commotion%20at%20Candlekeep#Log).
 The story changes with each telling.

 # Backstory
 ## Family history
-**Great-grandfather** (32 quarterlings), inherits estate and surrounding lands, gets married, has a daughter - is annoyed, has affair (with member of staff), has a son - is not annoyed, gets divorced, gets married, gets divorced again, develops gambling addiction,  sells land to sustain gambling addiction, dies.
+**Great-grandfather** (32 quarterings), inherits estate and surrounding lands, gets married, has a daughter - is annoyed, has affair (with member of staff), has a son - is not annoyed, gets divorced, gets married, gets divorced again, develops gambling addiction,  sells land to sustain gambling addiction, dies.

-**Grandfather** (16 quarterlings) inherits run-down estate, marries commoner, has son, sells estate to a friend (who's father, taking pity, provides a letter of recommendation to military service), buys equipment necessary to..., gain higher status through military service (*Noblesse militaire*)[^1], 20 long years of service, succeeds - providing increased future prospects for son and is re-estate-d as *comte de la Fère* a demesne within *Valonier*, KIA.
+**Grandfather** (16 quarterings) inherits run-down estate, marries commoner, has son, sells estate to a friend (who's father, taking pity, provides a letter of recommendation to military service), buys equipment necessary to..., gain higher status through military service (*Noblesse militaire*)[^1], 20 long years of service, succeeds - providing increased future prospects for son and is re-estate-d as *comte de la Fère* a demesne within *Valonier*, KIA.

-**Father** (8 quarterlings) is raised as commoner, gains privileges, doesn't forget past (good), marries artist (commoner), does military service, has son (4 quarterlings), hires teachers for son (prefers combat), teachers dislike commoner mother and turn son against her, son is brat, has son2, raises son better(?), hires new teachers for son2, son2 is less brat, but isn't very smart, still learns, but prefers artist stuff with mother (except politics, enjoys politics), has daughter, daughter is best, becomes widower, enjoys lessons (especially politics, but has opposing opinions to teachers), good at arts, ect.
+**Father** (8 quarterings) is raised as commoner, gains privileges, doesn't forget past (good), marries artist (commoner), does military service, has son, Raoul (4 quarterings), hires teachers for Raoul (prefers combat), teachers dislike commoner mother and turn Raoul against her, Raoul is brat, has son2, raises son better(?), hires new teachers for son2, son2 is less brat, but isn't very smart, still learns, but prefers artist stuff with mother (except politics, enjoys politics), has daughter, Madeleine, Madeleine is best, becomes widower, enjoys lessons (especially politics, but has opposing opinions to teachers), good at arts, ect.
 Happy peasents don't cause unrest.
 ## Childhood
 Born to a minor noble, Oliver de la Fère[^4]